aherve/bihisankey/README.md

 This is a d3 javascript plugin/library for generating bidirectional hierarchial sankey diagrams

+The sourcecode is almost entirely forked from [@Neilos's work](https://github.com/Neilos/bihisankey).
+Kudos to him !
+I've mostly created a npm wrapper and added a `depth` property to the nodes.

 ### Live Code Demonstration

 For a a full demonstration of the use of this library: